Could You Have Chronic Active EBV infection? Take our quick quiz to see if you might be at risk...

 But what about microplastic?

 Microplastics are the size of sesame seed or smaller, measuring less than 5 millimeters, according to the National Ocean Service.
 The plastic we throw into garbage lands in the oceans, and unfortunately, over the years it becomes fragmented from sun exposure and rough sea currents, fooling small fish as foods, and as a result suffocating marine birds’ and mammals’ stomachs.
-Eventually, the pieces become so small that they may not be visible to a naked eye.
+Eventually, the pieces become so small that they may not be visible to the naked eye.

 And yes, we do consume microplastic!
 A 2018 study of stool samples from people from various countries tells us so [1]!
+Every single stool sample contained micro plastics, and the study subjects came from various countries.

 Photo by Jonathan Chng on Unsplash